bytewizer/microserver/src/staticfiles/README.md

 }
 ```

-## Static Files - UseStaticFiles()
+## Static Files

 Its the responsibility of UseStaticFiles() middleware is to look for a file path (for example images/image.jpeg) and serve content from this folder.

-The UseDefaultFiles() middleware serves the following files on the root request.
-UseDefaultFiles() is a URL rewriter that doesn't actually serve the file.
-UseDefaultFiles() must be called before UseStaticFiles() to serve the default file.
+The UseDefaultFiles() is a URL rewriter that doesn't actually serve the file.
+UseDefaultFiles() must be called before UseStaticFiles() to serve the default file **Index.html** or **Index.htm**

-1. Index.html
-2. Index.htm

 ```CSharp
 class Program